paritytech/txwrapper-core/packages/txwrapper-examples/common-good-parachain/README.md

     ./zombienet-macos -p native spawn xcm-playground.toml | tee zombienet.log
     ```

-6) Open Trappist Local Node in Polkadot.js apps: When the various nodes have been started, open browser windows with the Polkadot.js apps for the node you wish to use(ie `trappist-collator01` from zombienet console output)
+6) Open the `Trappist Local` node in `Polkadot.js` apps: Once the various test nodes have been started, open a browser window with the Polkadot.js apps for the node you wish to use(e.g. check the ws port for `trappist-collator01` from the zombienet console output use use a custom port in polkadot.js)

     Mac: cat zombienet.log | grep -Eo 'https://polkadot.js.org/apps/.+' | xargs open -a /Applications/Google\ Chrome.app
     Linux: cat zombienet.log | grep -Eo 'https://polkadot.js.org/apps/.+' | xargs google-chrome

-    Alternatively use the direct link given in zombienets output: (example direct link output: https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:54303#/explorer.
-Note: your ws port will be different)
+    Alternatively, use the direct link given in zombienets console output: (example direct link output: https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:54303#/explorer.
+Note: your ws port will be different.)

 ## Create a test Asset in Polkadot.js Apps